 The next generation of anticancer drugs is defined by compounds that selectively kill cancer cells while leaving normal cells undisturbed.
 My colleagues at CINJ and I have identified a compound targeting one of the most commonly mutated genes in human cancer, TP53.
 TP53 is second only to K-Ras as the most commonly mutated gene in pancreatic cancer with point mutations occurring in 75 percent of patients.
 Considered a tumor suppressor, the protein p53’s normal function is to tightly regulate cellular growth and division, making sure that cells only divide in the appropriate time and place.
 However, upon mutation, p53 loses its function and allows uncontrolled proliferation of cells, a hallmark of tumor formation.
 This compound selectively kills cancer cells with one of the most commonly found p53 mis-sense mutants, p53-R175H, by restoring the normal structure and function to this mutant p53 protein.
 This work was recently published in the journal Cancer Cell (2012) and I have received a grant from the Pancreatic Cancer Action Network to further examine the functions of p53.

-Liver, bile duct, pancreatic, gastric and colorectal cancers; metastatic colon cancer to the liver
+Liver cancer, bile duct cancer, pancreatic cancer, gastric cancer, colorectal cancer, metastatic colon cancer to the liver

 - Career Development Award, Pancreatic Cancer Action Network-American Association for Cancer Research, 2012